 Animal Quotes

 Just so you know, this page has nothing to do with anime.
-But rather, it's about my other passion in life, animals ^^ So if you want a little break from anime stuff, and if you happen to like animals too, then I hope you'll enjoy all of my favorite animal quotes and short poems that I've complied on this page.
-There's all kinds of quotes here, about animals and animal rights, and about specific animals, like cats, dogs, birds, etc,.
-The quotes are from a lot of different sources and made by all kinds of great and famous people, from authors and artists to presidents and entertainers.
-Some are short and funny, others are deep and poetic.
-Well, enjoy! ^.^
+But rather, it's about my other major interest, animals.
+So if you want a little break from anime stuff, and if you happen to like animals too, then I hope you'll enjoy all of my favorite animal quotes, passages, and short poems that I've complied on this page.
+The quotes here are taken from a lot of different literary sources by all kinds of people.
+Enjoy!

 Much credit goes to The Quote Garden for many of these quotes!